SharifAmit/DilatedFCNSegmentation/README.md

 # Demo
 Open demo.py and change line 29 for running demo with different images.
 Run demo.py
-# Surgery

-Please check surgery-instructions.txt for details.

-# Training on VOC2012 dataset
+# Surgery + Training on VOC2012 dataset

+First read surgery-instructions.txt for details.

-Please check training-instructions.txt for details.
+Then read training-instructions.txt for details.

 # Training on SBD dataset

 To recreate our result you have to first train on VOC2012 dataset and then SBD dataset.

 Read the training-sbd-instructions for details.

 # License